xianbangchen/xianbangchen.github.io/_research/Project_01_DRO.md

 image: /assets/images/Project_01_CPO_Fig01_Title.gif

-excerpt: "Appy distributionally robust optimization to power system operations considering uncertainties."
+excerpt: "Apply distributionally robust optimization for power system operations, taking into account uncertainties."

 layout: single           # So it displays like a normal page